airbnb/chronon/docs/source/Tiled_Architecture.md

 ## When to use tiling

 In general, tiling improves scalability and decreases feature serving latency.
 Some use cases are:
 - You want to decrease feature serving latency.
+At Stripe, migrating to tiling decreased serving latency by 33% at 4K rps.
 - You don't have access to Spark Streaming
 - You don't have access to a datastore with range queries
 - You want to reduce fanout to your datastore.